 Admission: Free (Donations requested.)

-Giving is good for the soul (a soul you might lose when you enter The Death Triangle.!), so donations to this free fright fest are requested.
+Giving is good for the soul (a soul you might lose when you enter this sinister ssssnake den), so donations to this free fright fest are requested.

 All contributions received will benefit the Volunteers of the Burbank Animal Shelter.

-Where: 19 Nathalie Drive, Village of Manly in Hockessin
+Where: 19 Nathalie Drive, Village of Manly, Hockessin, Delaware

-Sleepless hours may be the result for those who dare to face down the scares outside the Humane Society of Highlands County at Halloween, but this year’s Nightmares theme will lead to sweet dreams for the homeless dogs and cats in the non-profit’s care.
+Sleepless hours may be the result for those who dare to face down the scares outside the Humane Society of Highlands County at Halloween, but the nightmares inflicted upon those who experience the Rat Trap, The Mummy Museum, Swamp Says, Blood Harvest, Nightmares and Toxic Clowns will lead to sweet dreams for the homeless dogs and cats in the non-profit’s care.